hackingprincesa/Active-Directory-Lab/README.md

       - Select "No" when asked "Do you want to allow your PC to be discoverable by oth PCs and devices on this network?"

 ***6. Install Ubuntu Server***

+This Ubuntu Server will be used as our Splunk Server
     - Download <a href="https://ubuntu.com/server">Ubuntu Server</a>
     - Create a new VM in VirtualBox with the ISO and follow the installation prompts.
     - Once installed, reboot.